Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • Need to market off the platform to find students

-• Millions of students already on the platform
+• Millions of students are already on the platform

 • Good marketing support